Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Estimation

 \section{Estimation}

-\justifying The hierarchical structure of the introduced model suggests a convenient step-by-step estimation procedure independent of the cross-sectional dimension of the assets under consideration.
-As follows, we discuss the quasi-maximum likelihood (QML) estimation scheme and define the corresponding log-likelihood functions (LLF).
+\justifying The hierarchical structure of the introduced model suggests a convenient step-by-step quasi-maximum likelihood (QML) estimation scheme that can be applied to any cross-sectional dimension of the assets under consideration.

-Initially, to estimate the core model for a set of factors, we essentially follow the approach of \cite{bauwens2022dcc}, by partitioning the parameters of both conditional and realized covariances into the coefficients of the corresponding variance and correlation equations.\footnote{The parameter sets can be alternatively estimated without splitting by maximizing the corresponding full LLFs (see \cite{bauwens2022dcc}).}\\ In particular, let us define the two parameter sets \(\theta_H^c\) and \(\theta_M^c\) for the conditional and realized covariances of factors, respectively.
+Initially, to estimate the core model for a set of factors, we follow the approach of \cite{BauwensXu2022HEAVY} and partition the vectors of parameters \(\theta_H^c\) and \(\theta_M^c\) for the conditional and realized covariances of factors, respectively, in two sets, containing the coefficients of the corresponding variance and correlation equations.\footnote{The parameters can be alternatively estimated jointly with respect to the corresponding LLFs (see \cite{BauwensXu2022HEAVY}).}